-Juniors—As they explore their own talents and learn about women who have made the world better, Juniors following the Agent of Change Journey also discover the benefits of teamwork—whether it’s talking about energy use, helping a local food bank, or using their unique talents in other ways.
+Juniors—As they explore their own talents and learn about women who have made the world better, Juniors following Agent of Change also discover the benefits of teamwork—whether it’s talking about energy use, helping a local food bank, or using their unique talents in other ways.

 Cadettes—Developing healthy relationships, navigating cliques, and moving beyond stereotypes are major themes in aMAZE!
 The Twists and Turns of Getting Along.
 Cadettes team up on projects with younger girls, senior citizens, or classmates to share their new friendship-building skills.

-Seniors—In GIRLtopia girls develop their own vision of an ideal world and acquire the skills to make it a reality.
+Seniors—In GIRLtopia, girls develop their own vision of an ideal world and acquire the skills to make it a reality.
 By exploring women in history, interviewing inspiring mentors, or creating a short film, Seniors learn real-life lessons while building a brighter future.

 Ambassadors—Communication takes the stage in Your Voice, Your World: The Power of Advocacy.
 Girls spot problems, find solutions, and take action.
-Whether it’s making presentations, using social media, or lobbying government, Ambassadors raise their collective voices to make positive change.
+Whether they're making presentations, using social media, or lobbying government, Ambassadors raise their collective voices to make positive change.

 In a Girl Scout Journey, awards link experiences, discussions, and ideas that girls explore together.
 As Girl Scouts progress from Daisy to Ambassador, their awards symbolize new and higher levels of achievement—and ultimately a deeper understanding of what it means to be a leader.

 All the steps girls take toward earning awards are built into each Journey.
-Guidebooks for parents and adult volunteers also suggest meaningful ways to help girls celebrate earning awards and reflect on their accomplishments.
+Guidebooks for parents and volunteers also suggest meaningful ways to help girls celebrate earning awards and reflect on their accomplishments.

 Companion Guides for Adults